EgoFSD: Ego-Centric Fully Sparse Paradigm with Uncertainty Denoising and Iterative Refinement for Efficient End-to-End Self-Driving: Our Approach

+{\fontsize{7.3}{1}\selectfont }where $T_{e}'$ is set to 30 for trajectory interpolation empirically. \textit{The motivation is that the Closest In-Path Vehicle / Stationary are prone to affect the ego-intention, and vice versa}.

-With the predicted response map $M_{r}$, we first generate the reference line through row-wise thresholding, which are further used to generate the normalized distance map $M_{d}$ (See Fig.~\ref{framework}).
-Then we can obtain the geometric score $S_{geo}$ for each surrounding query by referring to the $M_{d}$.
-The reason why we don't get the geometric score from $M_{r}$ directly is that the imbalanced distribution of ego-intention and future waypoints may lead to the inferior quality of $M_{r}$.
+With the predicted $\mathbf{M}_{r}$, we first generate the reference line through row-wise thresholding, which are further used to generate the normalized distance map $\mathbf{M}_{d}$ (See Fig.~\ref{framework}).
+Then we can obtain the geometric score $\mathbf{S}_{geo}$ for each object query by referring to the $\mathbf{M}_{d}$. \textbf{The reason why we don't get the geometric score from $\mathbf{M}_{r}$ directly is that the imbalanced distribution of ego-intention and future waypoints~\cite{li2024ego} may lead to the inferior quality of $\mathbf{M}_{r}$.}

-Finally, as shown in Fig.~\ref{cross_attn}, we perform interactive score fusion through multiplying the attention, geometric and classification scores during the ego-centric cross attention:
+Finally, as shown in Fig.~\ref{fig:cross_attn}, we perform interactive score fusion through multiplying the attention, geometric and classification scores during the ego-centric cross attention:

-where the distance-prior is weighted with the attention score $S_{attn}$ for both interaction and selection. $\odot$ is inner product, $\cdot$ is dot product, and $d_{k}$ is the channel dimension.
+where the distance-prior is weighted with the attention score $\mathbf{S}_{attn}$ for both interaction and selection. $\cdot$ is inner product, $\odot$ is Hadamard product, and $d_{k}$ is the channel dimension.

-\textbf{Coarse-to-Fine Selection.} To capture the interaction information from coarse to fine, we stack $M$ dual-interaction layers in a cascaded manner, where a top-K operation is appended between each two consecutive layers, thus the interactive objects can be gradually selected for latter prediction and planning usages.
-We claim that only a few interactive objects need to be considered for motion prediction, which are enough yet efficient for ego-centric path planning, instead of all detected agents existing in the driving scene.
+\textbf{Coarse-to-Fine Selection.} To capture the interaction information from coarse to fine, we stack $M$ dual-interaction layers in a cascaded manner, where a top-$K$ operation is appended between each two consecutive layers, thus the interactive objects can be gradually selected for latter prediction and planning usages.
+We claim that only a few interactive objects need to be considered for motion prediction, which are enough yet efficient for ego-centric path planning, instead of all detected agents existing in the driving scene. $M$ is set to 3 and $K = \{10\%, 5\%, 2\%\}$ empirically.